-We continue our ongoing redevelopment efforts at Santana Row, and are currently proceeding with our next phase of redevelopment which is a six story building including approximately 225,500 square feet of office space, 1,500 square feet of retail space, and 670 parking spaces.
+We continue our ongoing redevelopment efforts at Santana Row, and are currently proceeding with our next phase of redevelopment which is a six story building including approximately 234,500 square feet of office space and 670 parking spaces.
+During third quarter 2015, we executed a lease with Splunk Inc. for the entire building.
 The building is expected to cost between \$110 and \$120 million and stabilize in 2017.
 After current phases, we have approximately 9 acres remaining for further redevelopment and entitlements in place for an additional 348 residential units and 69,000 square feet of commercial space.
-We are currently in the process of seeking additional entitlements and control an additional 12 acres of land adjacent to Santana Row.
+Additionally, we received preliminary approval for entitlements for an additional 566,000 square feet of commercial space and control an additional 12 acres of land adjacent to Santana Row.

 We continue to invest in the development at Assembly Row which is a long-term development project we expect to be involved in over the coming years.
-The carrying value of the development portion of this project at June 30, 2015 is approximately \$379 million.
+The carrying value of the development portion of this project at September 30, 2015 is approximately \$384 million.
 The project currently has zoning entitlements to build 3.4 million square feet of commercial-use buildings, 1,843 residential units, and a 170 room hotel.
 The first phase consists of approximately 331,000 square feet of retail space and 98,000 square feet of office space (both owned by the Trust) and 445 residential units owned by AvalonBay Communities.
 The Massachusetts Bay Transit Authority (MBTA) constructed the new orange line T-Stop at the property, which opened in September 2014.
 Minimal amounts of construction remain to be completed in the first phase.
-The retail space in Phase I opened during 2014 and currently is 97.3% leased; the office space will open throughout 2015.
+The retail space in Phase I opened during 2014 and currently is 99.6% leased.
+Additionally, as of September 30, 2015, 33,000 square feet of office space is open, and we expect the remainder to open through the first half of 2016.
 Phase I is expected to stabilize in 2015/2016.
-Total expected costs for Phase I of Assembly Row, net of reimbursements expected, range from \$190 million to \$200 million, of which \$187 million has been incurred to date.
+Total expected costs for Phase I of Assembly Row, net of reimbursements expected, range from \$194 million to \$196 million, of which \$188 million has been incurred to date.

 We are also proceeding with development of Phase II of Assembly Row which will include 167,000 square feet of retail space, a 155 room boutique hotel and 447 residential units.
 The hotel will be owned and operated by a joint venture in which we will be a partner.
-Total expected costs will range from \$270 million to \$285 million and stabilization is expected in 2018/2019.
+Total expected costs range from \$270 million to \$285 million and stabilization is expected in 2018/2019.
 Construction commenced on Phase II in July 2015.
 Phase II is also expected to include 117 for-sale condominium units with an expected total cost of \$62 to \$67 million.
 Additionally, as part of the second phase, we entered into a ground lease agreement with Partners HealthCare to bring more than 700,000 square feet of office space to Assembly Row.
 The ground lease agreement includes a purchase option.
 Partners HealthCare commenced construction on this new building in September 2014 and plans to relocate over 4,500 employees to Assembly Row starting in 2016.

-Including costs incurred in the first six months of 2015, we expect to invest between \$20 million and \$30 million in Assembly Row in 2015, net of expected public funding.
+Including costs incurred in the first nine months of 2015, we expect to invest between \$10 million and \$20 million in Assembly Row in 2015, net of expected public funding.